Alba MPs thrown out of PMQs over indyref2 protest

 After naming the two MPs, he then told the Serjeant at Arms, who is responsible for security in the Commons, to "deal with them - escort them out".

-Formally naming the pair means they will be now be suspended from the House.
+Formally naming the pair means they will now be suspended from the House.

 In a statement released moments after they were removed, the MPs said they had asserted that "Scotland's voice will be heard".